UPS is a trademark of United Parcel Service of America, Inc.

 UPS scam text and email examples

-Cybercriminals use various UPS scams to trick unsuspecting victims into providing sensitive personal information, clicking harmful links, or making direct payments.
+Cybercriminals use various lies — from fake delivery attempts to nonexistent fees or reward offers — to trick unsuspecting victims into sending sensitive information or money.
 Watch out for the following types of fake UPS texts and emails.

-One of the most common UPS scams involves scammers sending a message from a fake UPS email address or phone number claiming you missed a delivery.
+One of the most common UPS scams involves scammers creating a fake automated message from UPS ground shipping claiming you missed a delivery.
 They’ll often prompt you to click a link to reschedule for another day or update your delivery address, counting on your curiosity to entice you, even if you weren't expecting a delivery.

-These messages can look very convincing, often including fake tracking numbers to make them seem legitimate.
+These messages can look very convincing, often including fake tracking numbers to make them seem real.
 For example, you might receive a text or email that says something like this:

 Delivery fee required scam

 Scammers pretending to be from UPS may send you a text or email claiming you owe a delivery or redelivery fee.
-The message might say you won’t receive your package until you pay, which can be particularly compelling if you’re expectantly awaiting a delivery.
+The message might say you won’t receive your package until you pay, which can be particularly compelling if you don’t have time to check the delivery details for packages you’re expecting.

-Like other UPS scams, these messages often contain details that make them seem legitimate, like your name, address, or even a company you often purchase from.
+Like other UPS scams, fake delivery fee messages often contain details that make them seem legitimate, like your name, address, or even a company name that you often purchase from.
 A delivery fee required scam message might look like this:

 UPS reward scam

-The original message will often create a sense of urgency by mentioning a time limit for the prize draw, like in this example:
+Or, instead of a legitimate survey, the link redirects you to a fake UPS website controlled by the scammer.
+Like most types of phishing scams, the original message aims to create a sense of urgency by mentioning a time limit for the prize draw, like in this example:

-Treat messages about UPS prize draws or rewards with caution.
-Legitimate competitions are usually announced on the official UPS website or social media accounts.
-If you receive a suspicious message, don’t engage — ignore it, block the sender, and report the incident to UPS to help prevent further scams.
+Always treat messages about UPS prize draws or rewards with caution.
+Legitimate sweepstakes are announced on the official UPS website or social media accounts.

 How to tell if a UPS message is a scam